8 Ways to Style the Shadow DOM

 2. Custom Properties

 Next, all CSS Custom Properties defined on :root are available in shadow DOM.
-For example, if you're working a design system and want to share design tokens with Web Components using shadow DOM, you can:
+For example, if you're building a design system and want design tokens available to Web Components using shadow DOM you can:

-/* The Mdash stylesheet we included has custom properties */
+/* A global stylesheet with custom properties */

 :root {